RonconiLudovico/final-project/README.md

 Deleting reservations:
 Using a for loop, display the list of reservations for a specific projection and allow the user to select a reservation to delete.
 Remove the JSON object corresponding to the selected reservation from the reservations array.

+# All the __init__.py files are used to create packages to be imported into other files in other directories for future test purpose